 Every type of hunting requires the use of good binoculars.
 Some would say that they are just as essential as a hunter’s gun.
-As a hunter you need binoculars to observe your surroundings and get up close on potential targets.
+As a hunter, you need binoculars to observe your surroundings and get up close to potential targets.
 This can include things such as determining species, their specific sex, assessing the range or simply getting a closer view of your target.
 The following guide explains how to choose the best binoculars for hunting.
-We’ve also short-listed our Top 5 Hunting Binoculars for 2017.
+We’ve also short-listed our Top 5 Hunting Binoculars for 2021.

 Magnification and the FOV